rl-institut/SimBA/docs/source/simba_features.rst

     * **Charging infrastructure**: Costs for all depot and opportunity charging stations, depending on the number of actually used charging stations at each grid connector.
     * **Grid connectors**: Costs for grid connectors and transformers, depending on the voltage level and the distance to the grid.
     * **Garages**: Costs for workstations and charging infrastructure at garages.
-    * **Stationary storages**: Costs for stationary batteries at depot and opportunity stations, depending on its capacity.
+    * **Stationary storages**: Costs for stationary batteries at depot and opportunity stations, depending on its capacity [kWh].
+    * **Feed-in**: Costs for feed-in (power generation plant such as PV modules) at depot and opportunity stations, depending on its capacity [kW].
 * Maintenance
-    * Depending on the lifetime of each component maintenance costs are calculated for buses, charging infrastructure, grid connectors and stationary storages.
+    * Depending on the lifetime of each component maintenance costs are calculated for buses, charging infrastructure, grid connectors,  stationary storages and feed-in.
 * Electricity
     * **Power procurement**: Costs for the procurement of energy.
     * **Grid fees**: Costs for power and energy price, depending on the voltage level and the utilization time per year.